Marion County Community Center Project

 2008-2009

-Marion County Community Services, Inc. (MCCS) was incorporated in the state of Arkansas with the overall mission of promoting the general health and welfare of the people of Marion County.
+A new non-profit, charitable organization, Marion County Community Services, Inc. (MCCS) was incorporated in the state of Arkansas with the overall mission of promoting the general health and welfare of the people of Marion County.

 2007